seed-rs/seed/README.md

 ### Influences
 This project is strongly influenced by Elm, React, and Redux.
-The overall layout of Rebar apps mimicks that of The Elm Architecture.
+The overall layout of Seed apps mimicks that of The Elm Architecture.

 ### Why another entry in a saturated field?

-**There are already several Rust/WASM frameworks; why another?**
+**There are already several Rust/WASM frameworks; why add another?**

 My goal is for this to be easy to pick up from looking at a tutorial or documentation, regardless of your level of experience with Rust.
 I'm distinguising this package through clear examples